kotest/kotest-cookbook/README.md

 While the ability to ignore fields or override field matchers in `shouldBeEqualUsingFields` is definitely handy, we should not overdo it.
 While it's totally fine to ignore or override one or two fields, if we find ourselves doing that for many fields, we should start considering other approaches.
-There are multiple ways to match data classes - it might be easier to just explicitly match the fields we want using the matchers of our choice.
+There are multiple ways to match data classes - it might be easier to explicitly match the fields we want using the matchers of our choice.
 <br/>
 <br/>
-In the next few examples we shall do just that.
+In the next few examples we shall do that.

 ### Explicitly Matching Fields of Data Classes